ChrisVega/Geiger-Boy/README.md

 ## Parts, procedure and specifications
 A PWM signal with a duty cycle of 75% was produced by an Arduino Uno and used to control the switch for the DC-DC boost converter.
 The input voltage was 5V and 400V was expected at the output.

 An SBM-20 surplus Soviet Geiger Muller tube was used in this circuit which requires a working voltage between 350V-500V.
 The tube is capable of detecting beta and gamma particles.
 When the tube produces a pulse this applies a current to the base which activates a transistor.
 This also produces a pulse but one which can be better used by a micro controller.
-This pulse is then used as the count event for getting COM and triggering the buzzer and LED.
+This pulse is then used as the count event for getting CPM and triggering the buzzer and LED.

 ### Parts
 - 1 SBM-20 Geiger Muller tube